remixer-dec/YT-PMK/README.md

 #### Limitations:
 Due to API Limits you cannot save viewing history, saved playlists and "Watch Later".
-Currently playlist is linked to a sheet with its name, so renaming the playlist will create a new sheet for it.

 Unless you have multiple playlists with tens of thousands of videos, you should be able to run it at no cost with Google's infrastructure using free quotas, otherwise you might face execution time limit or YouTube API rate limits.